penn-cnt/ieeg-recon/python/README.md

 ### Installing ANTs

-To install ANTs, the following commands should work for MacOS:
+To install ANTs, the following commands should work for MacOS.

+First, `homebrew` must be installed:

 ```
 # install homebrew
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Installing `cmake`:
+After running the above command in the terminal, the script will prompt the user to add `homebrew` to the path.
+Please do so.

+After installing `homebrew`, we can install `cmake`, which ANTs requires:

 ```
 # install cmake
 brew install cmake
 ```

-Installing ANTs:
+Finally we can install ANTs:

 ```
 # install ANTs